laurentperrinet/laurentperrinet.github.io/content/post/proverbes-et-citations/index.md

 summary: Proverbes et citations glanés au cours des années
 title: Proverbes Et Citations
 ---

+* "Science is like sex: sometimes something useful comes out, but that is not the reason we are doing it" -- (Richard Feynman)

 * "Mathematics is no more computation than typing is literature."
 (John Allen Paulos)

 * "C'est ce que je fais qui m'apprend ce que je cherche."
 Pierre Soulages